DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 * the [-s (--screenshots)](../command-line-interface.md#-s-path---screenshots-path) command line flag,

     ```sh
-    testcafe chrome test.js -s artifacts/screenshots/
+    testcafe chrome test.js -s artifacts/screenshots
     ```

 * the [runner.screenshots](../programming-interface/runner.md#screenshots) API method,

     ```js
-    runner.screenshots('artifacts/screenshots/');
+    runner.screenshots('artifacts/screenshots');
     ```

 * the [screenshotPath](../configuration-file.md#screenshotpath) configuration file property.

     ```json
     {
-        "screenshotPath": "artifacts/screenshots/"
+        "screenshotPath": "artifacts/screenshots"
     }
     ```

 You must provide the base path where TestCafe stores screenshots to this flag, method or property.
-See [Paths Where Screenshots and Videos Are Saved](#paths-where-screenshots-and-videos-are-saved) for more information on where screenshots and videos are saved.
+See [Where Screenshots and Videos Are Saved](#where-screenshots-and-videos-are-saved) for more information.

 ### Take Screenshots at Arbitrary Moments During Test Run